harsh-quantum/Quantum-Error-Correction/README.md

 # Quantum-Error-Correction

-## This Project is about the quantum error correction
+## This Project is about Quantum Error Correction
-We have divided the material to be covered as a part of this project into several notebooks
+We have divided the material to be covered as a part of this project into 4 notebooks

 # Mid-Term Deliverables Report